IBM/aspera-cli/README.md

 singularity run ascli.sif
 ```

-Or get a shell with access to the tool like this:
+Or get a shell with access to `ascli` like this:

 ```bash
 singularity shell ascli.sif